How to Prevent Water-Borne Diseases

 - Fatigue

-- Food poisoning – E. coli is a harmless bacteria that often dwells in your intestines.
+Food Poisoning – E. coli is a harmless bacterium that often dwells in your intestines.
 But if you consume contaminated food or drink, some strains can make you sick.
-The following are some signs of an E Coli infection or Food poisoning:
+The following are some signs of an E. coli infection or Food poisoning:

 - Stomach cramps